Home About Service and Worship Calendar Dance Team The Feasts Connect Directions Media

 Our calendric celebrations are based on the Scriptures, particularly as outlined in Leviticus 23.
 We don't just observe to remember, but we also observe their prophetic significance in Yeshua's birth, ministry, death, and resurrection.

-To paraphrase the first question of the Westminster Shorter Catechism - The chief end of human beings is to glorify God and enjoy Him forever!
+To paraphrase the first question of the Westminster Shorter Catechism - The chief end of human beings is to Glorify God and enjoy Him forever!.

 The people of God have observed calendric celebrations from time immemorial.
 The modern Ekklesia (called body and church) developed their calendric celebrations based on two things: (1) The Death and Resurrection of Yeshua - Jesus the Messiah.
-And (2) based on the feasts that God called Israel to celebrate.
+And (2) loosely based on the feasts that God called Israel to celebrate.